cran/Rpvt/README.md

 # Rpvt

-`Rpvt` is a correlation-based PVT package for dry gas, wet gas, black oil, and water samples.
+`Rpvt` is a correlation-based PVT (Pressure-Volume-Temperature) package for dry gas, wet gas, black oil, and water samples.
 It generates PVT properties of hydrocarbons and water samples in a tabular format at a constant temperature from atmospheric pressure up to the pressure of interest.

 ## Installation